These are the best Black Friday deals available under $250

-Got someone on your gift list that deserves something a little extra?
-We're digging up some of the best deals between $100 and $250 available now and later as we head toward Black Friday 2019 on November 29, which is next freakin' week!
-So basically now's the time to start building out that list of all the deals you want to sweep up.
+Got a bigger present in mind for someone special?
+Some great deals between $100 and $250 will be available in the lead up to Black Friday 2019 on Nov.
+29, which is very soon!
+So now's the time to make a list of all the deals you want to jump on.

 Deals available now